-- A list suggestions for additional grammar, style, and other writing resources.
+- It includes a list suggestions for additional grammar, style, and other writing resources.

-- Practical solutions for common problems and scenarios that writers are faced with every day.
+- Grammar Girl offers practical solutions for common problems and scenarios that writers face every day.

-- Information about every aspect of grammar from homophones and punctuation marks to dangling prepositions (it’s okay to dangle!) and split infinitives (it’s also okay to boldly go somewhere!).
+- The book includes information about every aspect of grammar from homophones and punctuation marks to dangling prepositions (it’s okay to dangle!) and split infinitives (it’s also okay to boldly go somewhere!).